hsleedevelop/lanyon/_posts/swift/2018-5-05-protocol-func-bug.md

 ---
 layout: post
-title: Protocol Extension\: function's implementation cannot be overridden by a subclass
+title: Protocol Extension - function's implementation cannot be overridden by a subclass
-description: Protocol Extension\: function's implementation cannot be overridden by a subclass
+description: Protocol Extension - function's implementation cannot be overridden by a subclass
 category: swift
 tags: [swift]
 ---